 As a graduate of this program, you will have the ability to:

 Academic Plans: Traditional classroom format or entirely online (coming soon)

 *These hours can earn you a minor in another field.

 Total credit hours

 In the greater Louisville region, in 2019, there were 3,650 jobs posted for software developers and other computing careers that required a bachelor’s degree for entry level jobs, for which BACS graduates would be qualified to apply for.
 In Kentucky, through 2026, it is predicted that there will be a 15.9 percent increase in all computer-related jobs.
 Nationally, through 2028, growth is expected to be 25.6 percent.
 These jobs pay quite well, with the average system software developer making $110,000 nationally.
-While BACS students will be poised to enter the workforce directly after graduation, students can also further their education by applying to graduate school in computer science, or getting other graduate certificates in data science or cybersecurity at UofL.
+While BACS students will be poised to enter the workforce directly after graduation, students can also further their education at UofL by applying to graduate school in computer science, or getting other graduate certificates online in data science or cybersecurity at UofL.